Certifying rings of integers in number fields

-It includes as part of its fields a term of type \lstinline|TimesTable (Fin (m + n)) ℤ| $\OO$, a term of type \lstinline|Basis (Fin (m + n)) ℤ| $ \OO$\lstinline|m| (which we do not know explicitly, of course, but serves as a proof that, as a $\ZZ$-module, $\OO_m$ is free, finite and has rank $r$), and the certifying data described earlier, together with proofs of the verification statements.
+It includes as part of its fields a term of type \lstinline|TimesTable (Fin (m + n)) ℤ| $\OO$, a term of type \lstinline|Basis (Fin (m + n)) ℤ| $ \OO'$ (which we do not know explicitly, of course, but serves as a proof that, as a $\ZZ$-module, $\OO'$ is free, finite and has rank $r$), and the certifying data described earlier, together with proofs of the verification statements.

 The statements (iv), (v), and (vi), which involve $r$ identities in $\OO/p\OO$ and $r$ in $\OO$, are stated in terms of lists over $\FF_p$ and $\ZZ$, respectively, as described in Section \ref{arithmetic}.
-The proofs can then be solved using \lstinline|decide| and/or a repeated use of \lstinline|rfl|.
+The proofs can then be solved using \lstinline|decide| and/or \lstinline|decide!|.
 From a term of this type, we get a proof of \lstinline|piMaximal ↑p| $\OO$ \lstinline|*|.

-In case a witness $\beta_W$ does not exist or cannot be found, we formalized a longer certification scheme for which a certificate always exists when $K$ is a number field, $\OO_m = \mathcal{O}_K$, and $\OO$ is $p$-maximal.
+In case a witness $\beta_W$ does not exist or cannot be found, we formalized a longer certification scheme for which a certificate always exists when $K$ is a number field, $\OO' = \mathcal{O}_K$, and $\OO$ is $p$-maximal.
 This requires verifying $r^2$ identities in $\OO$.
-For details, we refer to the Appendix~\ref{appendix}.
+For details, we refer to Appendix~\ref{appendix:certificate}.
 Additionally, in cases where $m = 0$ (corresponding to $p$ being \emph{unramified} in $K$) a simplified certificate is available.